Gadir-hub/e-ticaret-laravel/README.md

-Afetİm - Online Sales Platform
+Online Sales Platform

-Afetİm is a dual-role (seller/buyer) online sales platform built with PHP and MySQL.
+Afetim is a dual-role (seller/buyer) online sales platform built with PHP and MySQL.
 Sellers can publish products, buyers can place orders, and real-time notifications facilitate communication between parties.
 ✨ Features
 Seller Features